Work Stress & Burnout

 - Caffeine and stimulant timing correction

-- Medical correction of thyroid disease, B12 deficiency, anemia, diabetes, or deficiencies when identified
+- Medical correction of thyroid disease, vitamin B12 deficiency, anemia, diabetes, or other deficiencies when identified

 - Headache, pain, or neurological symptom treatment